tedo123-svg/afiel-pharma/QUICK_START_DEPLOYMENT.md

-# 🚀 Quick Start - Deploy in 30 Minutes
+Error: Failed to run sql query: ERROR: 42703: column "is_active" of relation "users" does not exist LINE 8: is_active, ^# 🚀 Quick Start - Deploy in 30 Minutes

 Follow these steps to deploy your AfiEl Pharma platform for FREE!